kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 condition utils in Cluster API will allow developers to plug in custom functions to compute merge priority for a condition, e.g. by looking at status, reason, time since the condition transitioned, etc.

+### Phases field/print column

+K8s API conventions suggest to deprecate and remove `phase` fields from status.

+However, Cluster API maintainers decided to not align to this recommendation because there is consensus that existing `phase` fields provide valuable information to users.

 ### Changes to Machine resource

 #### Machine Status